VivianaS14/nextjs/README.md

 # Next.js course from Udemy

-## 01-initial-demo
+## Initial Demo ./01-initial-demo

 Simple page to know router, and layouts.

-## 02-pokemon-static
+## Pokemon Static ./02-pokemon-static

-Simple Pokedex, styled with nextui, consuming api with axios, understanding static props and paths.
+Pokedex, styled with NextUI, fetching API with axios, understanding static props and paths.
 (SSG) -> Static Site Generation.
 (ISR) -> Incremental Site Regeneration

+## Open Jira ./03-open-jira

+Jira APP using data base with MongoDB and initialization with Docker.

+(To Run must be installed docket desktop)